SAVE THE MUSIC TREE

 So… let’s use Music to be part of something bigger than we have ever imagined: protect the extraordinary Music Tree and replant it!

-19-year-old Brazilian singer and songwriter Laura Rizzotto, who was born and raised in Rio de Janeiro and currently lives in Los Angeles, started getting involved with the Brazilian national tree conservation project since her childhood and participated in initiatives which contributed directly for disseminating more than 100,000 Music Trees seedlings in Brazil.
+20-year-old Brazilian singer and songwriter Laura Rizzotto, who was born and raised in Rio de Janeiro and currently lives in New York, started getting involved with the Brazilian national tree conservation project since her childhood and participated in initiatives which contributed directly for disseminating more than 100,000 Music Trees seedlings in Brazil.

 Now, Laura launches a project to encourage a greater public awareness regarding the urgent need of conservation and restoration of this endangered species.